microbus-io/fabric/docs/dogma/topology.md

 ## Local Development

 Typically, all microservices are bundled into a single [`Application`](../structure/application.md) for purpose of local development.
-This way, the entire application is spun up through the IDE and development is as simple as working with a monolith and breakpoints can be placed in any of the microservices.
+This way, the entire application is spun up through the IDE and development is as simple as working with a monolith.
+Breakpoints can be placed in any of the microservices.

 In the following diagram, 9 microservices are hosted inside a single executable that is spun up by the IDE.
 The microservices communicate via a single NATS node.